 Q. If I did not receive my renewal form or did not receive it in time, do I have to pay a late fee once I renew my certification?

 Ans.
 Yes.
 It is the responsibility of the operator to ensure his or her certification is renewed annually.
 Renewals are due before the end of the calendar year.
 On each operator's wallet card is the renewal due date.
 Renewal notices will be mailed out during late October every year.
-If you have not received an invoice before December 1, you should call the Technical Assistance and Certification staff 919.807.6353 and request a duplicate invoice be sent to you via fax or email.
+If you have not received an invoice before December 1, you should call the Operator Certification staff 919.807.6353 and request a duplicate invoice be sent to you via fax or email.

 Ans.
 NO. Exam results (pass/fail) are only reported in writing, directly to the applicant, after all exams have been graded.
 No results will be given out over the telephone.